 As the Cerutti-Reid Duo, pianist Alison Bruce Cerutti and violist Elizabeth Reid celebrate seventeen years of their musical partnership in a series of concerts around Vermont.
 They have performed in Vermont at the Barre Opera House, Brandon Music, Norwich University, and Vermont Public Radio and performed in Canada numerous times.
 Alison and Elizabeth are founding members of the celebrated Vermont chamber group, the Northern Third Piano Quartet.

-Alison Bruce Cerutti has performed as a soloist and chamber musician throughout Vermont, and as a flute accompanist in the U.S. and France.
-For eight years, she studied with Louis Moyse and accompanied his flute master classes in Vermont and France, and in 2012 performed with his former students in St. Amour, France.
-Cerutti has played with TURNmusic for the 2015 production of A Fleeting Animal, Arioso, the Cerutti-Reid Duo, Veritas, and the Bruce Klavier Duo; and appeared as a soloist with the Burlington Civic Symphony Orchestra and the Vermont Philharmonic.
-She has premiered works by Vermont composers Lydia Busler, Erik Nielsen, David Gunn, Dennis Bathory-Kitsz, Michael Close, and Jacob Morton-Black.
+Alison Cerutti has performed as a soloist and chamber musician throughout Vermont and as a flute accompanist in the U.S. and France.
+For eight years, she studied with Louis Moyse and accompanied his flute master classes in Vermont and France.
+Alison has appeared as a soloist with the Burlington Civic Symphony Orchestra and the Vermont Philharmonic.
 A Vermont native, she studied with Sylvia Parker and earned degrees from Oberlin Conservatory and the Hartt School.
-She maintains an active piano studio and is an adjunct professor at Norwich University
+She maintains an active piano studio, and she is the pianist for the Mad River Chorale.